trisulnsm/apps/analyzers/ip2location/README.md

-### 2. Compile the lists
+### 2. Compile the CSV lists

 For this you have to install LuaJIT on the probe.
 For Ubuntu it is `sudo apt install luajit`

 Then run the following command to compile the databases.
-We are compiling twice because of the way Trisul uses pipelines.
-Pipe0 will work with the 0.level and Pipe1 with 1.level.
-This increases performance and concurrency

-Download the two lua files (`compile_ip2loc.lua and tris_leveldb.lua`) used to compile this  into a LevelDB database
+1. Download the two lua files (`compile_ip2loc.lua and tris_leveldb.lua`) used to compile this  into a LevelDB database
+2. Run the compiler and generate the two databases

-The session would look somethign like this
+The commands would look like this

 ````bash